 In Astrology, it is believed that the Goddess Shailputri controls the planet Moon.
 By chanting Adi Shakti mantras, one can overcome the bad effects of the Moon.
 Moreover, it also helps to maintain a healthy life.
 During this festival, people step out of the house in colorful and traditional dresses to enjoy Garba (Gujarati folk dance).
 As per Hindu rituals, Ghatasthapana is also considered as one of the significant rituals as it invokes the Goddess to take place inside a sacred pot.
 Let’s see the important date and timings to perform Puja rituals on this auspicious day.

 Ghatasthapana, also known as ‘kalash sthapana’ is performed on the first day of Navratri to seek divine blessings from Maa Durga.
 In fact, the pot is worshipped for the remaining days of navratri in the right Muhurta.
-Ghatasthapana performed during the day time as it cannot be done during the night time or Amavasya.
+Ghatasthapana is performed during the daytime as it cannot be done during the night time or Amavasya.
 Ghatasthapana can also be done in the Abhijit Muhurat.